cburgmer/json-path-comparison/proposals/Proposal_A/README.md

 - Quotes inside strings for key bracket notation can be quoted with a backslash, e.g. `$['E\'lir']`
 - Whitespace is allowed in key bracket notation, around the brackets and the comma
 - Bracket notation needs quotes when indexing, unless a number is given

+## TODO

+- JSON in filter?
+- Arbitrary brackets in filter